 Because stem cell therapy is capable of regenerating cartilage, reducing inflammation, and repairing damage, the results are often long-lasting, and some patients may only need one treatment.
 As it can take up to a year for maximum effectiveness to take place, any improvements early on will typically remain for at least the first year.

 However, because many forms of arthritis, such as rheumatoid arthritis, are progressive in nature, repeat treatments may sometimes be needed.
-Fortunately, stem cell therapy also has the advantage of preventing or slowing arthritic changes in joints, so this can also play a role in maintaining results over time.
+Fortunately, MSC Stem Cell Therapy also has the advantage of preventing or slowing arthritic changes in joints, so this can also play a role in maintaining results over time.
 For the best results, we recommend that you continue to live a healthy lifestyle and maintain a healthy diet to receive and maintain the best possible results.

 What Are the Advantages of this Therapy?